Click here for our criteria for the Lawyering Brief and sample briefs!

 The Moot Court Board looks for talented advocates skilled in both the spoken and written word.
 In particular, MCB looks for students whose personal experiences and skills will enrich their ability to produce top-quality problems and compete successfully in moot court competitions.

 The Board selects precisely 42 students, usually 38 1Ls and 4 transfer students, to join the organization each year.
-Since MCB members are selected on the same basis as the other NYU academic journals, neither 1Ls nor LLMs can be members of the Moot Court Board (except by participating in the Jessup Competition).
+Since MCB members are selected on the same basis as the other NYU academic journals, neither 1Ls nor LLMs can be members of the Moot Court Board.

 In the best tradition of our nation’s highest court, selection for the MCB is done on the basis of a multi-factor balancing test incorporating: